 Tips and Advice

-Below are some tips to help you make the most out your visit to Lighthouse Park.
+Below are some tips to help you make the most of your visit to Lighthouse Park.

-TIP #1: This can be a popular spot on sunny days in the summer, so parking can sometimes be a challenge.
-There are slightly more than 100 parking spots, but they can fill up.
-Arrive early if it’s a weekend on a particularly hot sunny day between late May and early September (although the odds are you’ll still find parking eventually, if you are patient).
+TIP #1: The attraction is a popular spot.
+Consequently, parking is sometimes a challenge.
+There are more than 100 parking spots, but they can fill up.
+Arrive early if it’s a weekend on a sunny day between late May and early September.

-TIP #2: Take good walking shoes – this isn’t a place to take high heels or flip flops (although many people might still wear the latter).
+TIP #2: Wear good walking shoes – this isn’t a place to take high heels or flip flops (although many people might still wear the latter).

-TIP #3: It’s a good place for children to climb the rocks, but keep a close eye on very little people as some rock sections are steep and can be slippery.
+TIP #3: Keep a close eye on little ones as some rock sections are steep and can be slippery.
 You definitely don’t want young children running around without close supervision in some areas.

 Sunsets from Lighthouse Park

 Lighthouse Park can be a great place to see the sunset, especially from early fall until late spring.
 It’s a trek back up to the parking lot though, so don’t stay too late or you might struggle on the return journey.
 Bring a flashlight if you plan to stay until the sun goes down.
-It’ll be a challenge finding your way back up through the trails.
+It’ll be a challenge finding your way back if you don’t!